DJI Agras MG-1s Review | Best crop spraying Drones

 Precision Agriculture is derived from modern technologies and refers to the process in which farmers can realize maximum yields by optimizing efficiency and productivity.
-Like anything there are also challenges associated with farming.
-One of the major set backs is dealing with pests, parasites and disease.
+Like anything, there are also challenges associated with farming.
+One of the major setbacks is dealing with pests, parasites, and disease.
 Although many channels now consider chemicals controversial, farmers rely on them as insurance against crop devastation.
-On the flip side this agro drone can also be used to feed crops when liquid fertilizer is dispensed.
+On the flip side, this agro drone can also be used to feed crops when liquid fertilizer is dispensed.

 Agras MG-1 the affordable way to spray

 Like most DJI products the MG-1 comes ready to work with minimal training and or assembly.
 Grids are quickly set up for autonomous crop dusting missions.
-Of course you know this thing will be getting dirty and wet on the farm, what doesn’t.
-DJI has thought of this as it’s corrosion, dust, and water resistant.
+Of course, you know this thing will be getting dirty and wet on the farm, what doesn’t.
+DJI has thought of this as its corrosion, dust, and water resistant.
 Even with an abundant amount of land, equipment storage can quickly become an issue.
 Although not so much with the MG-1 as it and can be folded for safe, easy transport and storage.

 “The launch of DJI’s agricultural drone displays our unmatched knowledge base and development skills,” said DJI CEO and founder Frank Wang.
-“With this new product, we’ve shown that DJI can not only offer the ultimate aerial experience for the mass consumer, but also improve the efficiency of production and benefit so many others in all walks of life.”
+“With this new product, we’ve shown that DJI can not only offer the ultimate aerial experience for the mass consumer but also improve the efficiency of production and benefit so many others in all walks of life.”

-What can the MG-1 do and is it a viable solution?
+Benefits of MG-1s in Agriculture and is it a viable solution?

-Alright lets get down to the specs.
+Alright, let’s get down to the specs.
 The Agras has powerful yet efficient eight rotor propulsion system can carry more than 10kg of chemical solution and cover 7-10 acres per hour.
-DJI claims their new system is over 40 times more-efficient than manual spraying(by that they are implying by foot).
+DJI claims their new system is over 40 times more efficient than manual spraying(by that they are implying by foot).
 Flying up to eight meters per second, the crop drone proportions spray intensity to flying speed, ensuring effective coverage.

 Farmers are used to operating heavy equipment which is designed to take the daily abuse of commercial use.
-Furthermore, farm machinery is susceptible to moisture, dirt, dust and chemicals.
-To combat these issues the designers engineered an advanced air cooling circulatory system.
+Furthermore, farm machinery is susceptible to moisture, dirt, dust, and chemicals.
+To combat these issues, the designers engineered an advanced air cooling circulatory system.
 When air enters the inlet is passes a filtration system.
 This clean filtered air then passes through the crafts arms to the motors cooling and dispersing the hot air.
 This cooling and filtration system can drastically lengthen the life span of these components by 3x.

 Like previously mentioned this craft has a sealed central body offering weather resistance to all the sensitive electronics.
 Although I would not recommend flying this craft in poor weather conditions, DJI suggests it is designed to resist water.

-Whats the difference between the MG-1 and MG-1s?
+What’s the difference between the MG-1 and MG-1s?

 The MG-1 is the original DJI crop dusting machine.
 Since DJI has released a newer model the MG-1s.
 The new model has some very notable updates.
-Here is whats new in the MG-1s
+Here is what’s new in the MG-1s

 - Includes A3 Flight Controller